The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

 \begin{theorem} If we take for $\Fuk(X)_w$ the Fukaya category of Lagrangians with trivial local systems only, then $\CO^*(\S(\gamma))=[\gamma^\sharp]$. \end{theorem}

-Now take a Lagrangian $L\subset X$ which is an object of $\Fuk(X)_w$, with a possibly non-trivial local system $\rho\co \pi_1(L)\to \k^\x$.
-Assume $L$ is preserved by the Hamiltonian loop $\gamma$, and denote by $l\in H_1(L)$ the homology class of an orbit of $\gamma$ on $L$.
+Let us now restrict to a single Lagrangian $L$ which is preserved by the Hamiltonian loop $\gamma$, and denote by $l\in H_1(L)$ the homology class of an orbit of $\gamma$ on $L$.
 Let $CC^*(L,L)$ denote the Hochschild cochain complex of the \ai algebra $CF^*(L,L)$, and let $HH^*(L,L)$ be its Hochschild cohomology.
-(The definition of Hochschild cohomology is reminded later in this section.)
-We will now need to recall the proof of Theorem~\ref{th:Charette_Cornea} for two reasons: first, we wish to see how Theorem~\ref{th:Charette_Cornea} gets modified in the presence of a local system on $L$; second, we will recall the definition $\gamma^\sharp$ in the process.
-Eventually, for later use we need a form of Theorem~\ref{th:Charette_Cornea} expressed by formula (\ref{eq:CO}) below, which takes the local system into account.
+(The definition of Hochschild cohomology will be reminded later in this section.)
+We will now need to recall the proof of Theorem~\ref{th:Charette_Cornea} for several reasons: first, we wish to see how Theorem~\ref{th:Charette_Cornea} gets modified in the presence of a local system on $L$; second, we shall see the appearance of a sign ``hidden'' in $\gamma^\sharp$; third and most importantly, we will recall the definition of the moDuli spaces computing $\gamma^\sharp$ in the process.
+Eventually, for later use we need a form of Theorem~\ref{th:Charette_Cornea} expressed by formula (\ref{eq:CO}) below, which takes the local system and the sign into account.

 Pick some Floer datum $\{H_s,J_s\}_{s\in [0,1]}$ and perturbation data defining an \ai structure on Floer's complex $CF^*(L,L)$ \cite{SeiBook08}.
 Recall that the maps count 0-dimensional moduli space of disks satisfying a perturbed pseudo-holomorphic equation (with appropriately chosen perturbation data) with $k+1$ boundary punctures ($k$ inputs and one output) and one interior marked point.
-These disks satisfy the Lagrangian boundary condition $L$, and their interior marked point is constrained to a cycle dual to $\S(\gamma)$, see Figure~\ref{fig:loop_spread}(a) (on this figure, we abbreviate the datum $\{H_s,J_s\}$ simply to $H$).
-A disk $u$ is counted with coefficient $\pm\rho(\bd u)$ where the sign $\pm$ comes from an orientation on the moduli space and $\rho(\bd u)\in\k^\x$ is the value of the local system.
-The collection of maps $\CO^*(\S(\gamma))\coloneqq\{\CO^k\}_{k\ge 0}$ is a cochain in $CC^*(L,L)$, if all perturbation data are chosen consistently with gluing.
+These disks satisfy the Lagrangian boundary condition $L$, and their interior marked point is constrained to a cycle dual to $\S(\gamma)$, see Figure~\ref{fig:loop_spread}(a) (in this figure, we abbreviate the datum $\{H_s,J_s\}$ simply to $H$).
+A disk $u$ is counted with coefficient $\pm\rho(\bd u)$ where the sign $\pm$ comes from the orientation on the moduli space and $\rho(\bd u)\in\k^\x$ is the monodromy of the local system.
+The collection of maps $\CO^*(\S(\gamma))\coloneqq\{\CO^k\}_{k\ge 0}$ is a Hochschild cochain in $CC^*(L,L)$, if all perturbation data are chosen consistently with gluing.